nearspacelabs/stac-client-python/README.md

 - [gRPC STAC vs REST STAC](#differences-between-grpcprotobuf-stac-and-openapijson-stac)

 ## Setup
 **WARNING** You'll need to have Python3 installed (nsl.stac **does not** work with Python2).
-If you've got multiple versions of Python and pip on your operating system, you may need to use `python3` and `pip3` in the below installation commands.
+If you have multiple versions of Python and pip on your operating system, you may need to use `python3` and `pip3` in the below installation commands.

 Grab `nsl.stac` from [pip](https://pypi.org/project/nsl.stac/):
 ```bash